nhreimer/nxvfxvst/Readme.md

   * Particle modifiers
   * Easings (for time decays)
   * Triggers at multiple stages of a pipeline (for time synchronization)
+* Real-time video encoder (uses raw encoding format at the moment)

 ## Dependencies